Wildhoney/Freelancer/README.md

 Although we refer to it as the *second parameter* you are in fact able to pass an infinite amount of parameters to the worker &ndash; the only requirement is that the first parameter is the worker's function.

-## Unsupported Worker

-In some cases `SharedWorker` &mdash; or to a lesser extent `Worker` &mdash; may be `undefined` due to a lack of browser support ([see issue](https://github.com/Wildhoney/Freelancer/issues/2)).
-When a worker is unsupported you'll receive an error message, and thus it's crucial to [determine browser support](http://caniuse.com/#feat=sharedworkers) before using a particular worker.

 ## Dynamic Imports

 When defining a worker inline you'll lose the ability to `import` because the declaration needs to be at the top-level &ndash; instead you should prefer [dynamic `import`s](https://github.com/tc39/proposal-dynamic-import) using `async` functions or a simple `Promise.then`.